 Humidity is also very important for human health.

-One of the problems caused by low humidity is the sensation of eye irritation., i.e. dryness of the cornea, which is often a serious problem for people who wear contact lenses.
-The amount of moisture in the air affects our skin,hands and face dry out and chapped at low humidity in the first place, as they are in direct contact with dry air.
+One of the problems caused by low humidity is the feeling of eye irritation, that is, corneal dryness, which is often a serious problem for people who wear contact lenses.
+The amount of moisture in the air affects our skin, hands and face dry out and become chapped at low humidity, first of all, since they are in direct contact with dry air.

-Another problem is the dryness of the mucosa in the respiratory tract, which can exacerbate asthma and allergy sufferers, and generally reduces the body's defenses.
+Another problem is dry mucous membranes in the respiratory tract, which can lead to exacerbation in those suffering from asthma and allergies, and generally reduces the body's defenses.

 Examples of the negative impact of low humidity on objects and things can be given endlessly.
 “Hygroscopicity” is a term characteristic of materials whose particles absorb moisture, which leads to a change in their size.
 Such materials include paper, fabrics, some types of plastic, wood, fruits, vegetables and other materials that tend to absorb or release moisture.

-Besides, humidity affects the physical characteristics of materials, such as toughness (eg photoresist in microelectronics), mechanical strength/brittleness (textile, tobacco, woodworking) and electrostatic discharge potential (paper, textiles and electronics).
+Besides, Humidity affects the physical characteristics of materials, such as toughness (e.g. photoresist in microelectronics), mechanical strength/fragility (textiles, tobacco, wood) and ESD potential (paper, textiles and electronics).

 Sources of humidity in our home

-We have many sources of moisture in our home, from clothes hung out to dry to boiling water used to make pasta.
+We have many sources of moisture in our homes, from clothes hanging out to dry to boiling water used to cook pasta.

 Moreover, people enter and leave the house, windows open, walls exude moisture, not to mention the appearance of small cracks and holes.
-One little-known fact is that a small amount fresh air entering the house when the window is opened has little effect on the room temperature, but causes a strong decrease in relative humidity.
+One little known fact is that a small amount fresh air, entering the house when a window is opened, has a slight effect on the room temperature, but causes a strong decrease in relative humidity.

-The paradox is that airing the room in winter without additional humidification reduces the quality of the air, making it too dry.
+The paradox is that ventilating a room in winter without additional humidification reduces air quality, making it too dry.

 Besides, water containers placed indoors or attached to radiators are useless, because too little water evaporates.

-To check this, measure the humidity with a simple wall hygrometer, with and without an additional container of water - the difference will be negligible.
+To check this, measure the humidity using a simple wall hygrometer, with and without an additional container of water - the difference will be insignificant.

 What else to read